Trust Southcoast Health to Treat Sprains, Strains & Other Soft Tissue Injuries in MA & RI

 Risk Factors for Sprains & Strains

-There are both acute and chronic causes of soft tissue injuries.
-Acute injuries are due to sudden trauma, such as falling, slipping, twisting or sustaining a blow.
-Bruises, sprains and strains are acute soft tissue injuries.
+Soft tissue injuries can result from both acute and chronic causes..
+Acute injuries are due to sudden trauma, such as falling, slipping, twisting, or sustaining a blow.
+Bruises, sprains, and strains are considered acute soft tissue injuries.

-Chronic injuries are the result of repeatedly using a joint or muscle without adequate rest in between use.
+Chronic injuries are the result of repeatedly using a joint or muscle without adequate rest in between periods of use.
 Bursitis and tendinitis are chronic soft tissue injuries.
+These types of injuries can be debilitating over a long period of time.

-- A lump or knot at the injury
+- A lump or knot at the site of the injury

 - Inability to bear weight